 How Many Reps is Enough?

 The ideal number to reach muscle failure is 8 to 12 repetitions, and 3-4 sets with a minute or two rest between each set.
 Once you can easily perform these, increase your total weight by 5-10%.
-You can also do 2 sets with slightly lower weight, and then increase on the third set as a way to vary your workouts with the machine.
+You can also do 2 sets with a slightly lower weight and then increase on the third set as a way to vary your workouts with the machine.

 Now that you know how to use the hack squat machine, the fascinating history behind the machine and how to execute the movements correctly, do you think you will incorporate the hack squat machine into your leg day routine?
 Let us know in the comment below!